-Input Filtering: L1, C1, R1

-Half-Bridge Capacitors: C2, C3

-Isolation Transformer: T1 Primary Snubber: C13, R10

-Start Bias Regulator: CR3, R2, R7, C6, Q5, D1

-Supply Bypass Components: C15, C4 Main MOSFET Power Switch: QH, QL

-Current Sense Network: T2, CR1, CR2, R5, R6, R11, C10,

-C14

-Control Circuit: U1, C18, C16, D2

-Output Rectification and Filtering: QR1, QR2, QR3, QR4,

-L2, C9, C8

-Secondary Snubber: R8, R9, C11, C12

-FET Driver: U4

-Bootstrap components for driver: CR4, C5

-ZVS Resonant Delay (Optional): L3, C7
+Input Filtering: L1, C1, R1 Half-Bridge Capacitors: C2, C3 Isolation Transformer: T1 Primary Snubber: C13, R10 Start Bias Regulator: CR3, R2, R7, C6, Q5, D1 Supply Bypass Components: C15, C4 Main MOSFET Power Switch: QH, QL Current Sense Network: T2, CR1, CR2, R5, R6, R11, C10, C14 Control Circuit: U1, C18, C16, D2 Output Rectification and Filtering: QR1, QR2, QR3, QR4, L2, C9, C8 Secondary Snubber: R8, R9, C11, C12 FET Driver: U4 Bootstrap Components for Driver: CR4, C5 ZVS Resonant Delay (Optional): L3, C7

-Design Specifications
+5.2 Design Specifications

-The following design requirements were selected for evaluation purposes:

-Switching Frequency, Fsw: 235kHz
+The following design requirements were selected for evaluation purposes: Switching Frequency, f{SW} : 235kHz V{IN} : 48V ± 10% V{OUT} : 12V (nominal) I{OUT} : 8A (steady state) P{OUT} : 100W Efficiency: 95% Ripple: 1%

-V{IN}: 48 ± 10% V

-V{OUT}: 12V (nominal)

-I{OUT}: 8A (steady state)

-P{OUT}: 100W

-Efficiency: 95%

-Ripple: 1%

-FIGURE 6.
-TRANSFORMER SCHEMATIC

-Transformer Design
+5.3 Transformer Design

-The design of a transformer for a half-bridge application is a straightforward affair, although iterative.
-It is a process of many compromises, and even experienced designers will produce different designs when presented with identical requirements.
-The iterative design process is not presented here for clarity.
+The design of a transformer for a half-bridge application is an iterative process.
+The process requires compromises, and even experienced designers will produce different designs when presented with identical requirements.
+For clarity, the iterative design process is not presented here.

-The abbreviated design process follows:
+The abbreviated design process is as follows:

 - Select a core geometry suitable for the application.
-Constraints of height, footprint, mounting preference, and operating environment will affect the choice. - · Determine the turns ratio. - Select suitable core material(s). - · Select maximum flux density desired for operation. - Select core size.
-Core size will be dictated by the capability of the core structure to store the required energy, the number of turns that have to be wound, and the wire gauge needed.
-Often the window area (the space used for the windings) and power loss determine the final core size. - Determine maximum desired flux density.
+Constraints of height, footprint, mounting preference, and operating environment will affect the core geometry. - Determine the turns ratio. - Select suitable core material(s). - Select the maximum flux density desired for operation. - Select the core size.
+Core size is determined by the capability of the core structure to store the required energy, the number of turns that have to be wound, and the wire gauge needed.
+Often the window area (the space used for the windings) and power loss determine the final core size. - Determine the maximum desired flux density.
 Depending on the frequency of operation, the core material selected, and the operating environment, the allowed flux density must be determined.
 The decision of what flux density to allow is often difficult to determine initially.
-Usually the highest flux density that produces an acceptable design is used, but often the winding geometry dictates a larger core than is indicated based on flux density alone. - Determine the number of primary turns. - · Select the wire gauge for each winding. - Determine winding order and insulation requirements. - · Verify the design.
+Usually, the highest flux density that produces an acceptable design is used, but often the winding geometry dictates a larger core than is indicated based on flux density alone. - Determine the number of primary turns. - Select the wire gauge for each winding. - Determine the winding order and insulation requirements. - Verify the design.

-For this application we have selected a planar structure to achieve a low profile design.
-A PQ style core was selected because of its round center leg cross section, but there are many suitable core styles available.
+For this application, we have selected a planar structure to achieve a low profile design.
+A PQ style core was selected because of its round center leg cross section, but many suitable core styles are available.